AnaM2730/Museu/README.md

-# 📚 Sobre
+# 📚 About
- Museu Ncaional é um website criado e desenvolvido juntamente com o curso Udemy.
+  Museu Nacional is a website created and developed together with the Udemy course.
 <hr>

-## Detalhes
+## Details
-Foi criado e desenvolvido apenas para aprofundamento de conhecimentos
+It was created and developed solely to deepen knowledge

- ## 💻Tecnologias utilizadas
+  ## 💻Technologies used
 - HTML <br>
-- CSS
+-CSS

-## 👩‍💻Acesse o Site
+## 👩‍💻Access the Website
-Hospedado no netlify <br>
+Hosted on netlify <br>
 [https://mmuseunacional.netlify.app](https://mmuseunacional.netlify.app)